-By some estimates, only 25% of Section 8 applicants receive the housing assistance they need.
+Many volunteers have expressed frustration from having to turn so many people away.
+According to a recent report by homeowner.com, "only 25% of Section 8 applicants receive the housing assistance they need."
 To help find housing more quickly, many applicants choose to apply with several PHAs to be on multiple waiting lists at the same time.

 How to Track the Status of the Waiting List

 Once you qualify for Section 8 rental assistance and are placed on a waitlist, you can call your local public housing authority every 2-3 months to confirm that you’re still on the list and whether you’re moving up.
 You can also call your local HUD office and request the same information.

 You can also check your status online.
 HUD offers a Wait List Check functionality that will allow you to view the status of your online application.
 You’ll need to visit waitlistcheck.com and be prepared to submit your name, year of birth, and Social Security number unless you’ve already set up a password.